ExchangeUnion/docs/Native SimNet.md

 xucli orderbook
 ```

-Let's execute a test order to trigger a match and execution via atomic swap by e.g. buying 0.5 litecoin with 0.0079 bitcoin
+Let's execute a test order to trigger a match and execution via atomic swap by e.g. buying 0.5 litecoin for a price of 0.0079 bitcoin per litecoin

 ```
 xucli buy 0.5 LTC/BTC 0.0079